 Postage charges start at £15 for Europe and £18 for the rest of the world.
 Royal Mail Air Sure and DHL Express will require a signature.

-The prices on our website do not include any local taxes that may be due on delivery to countries outside of Europe.
+The prices on our website do not include any local taxes that may be due on delivery to countries outside of the UK.
 These charges vary from country to country depending on the value of the goods shipped.